 When students meet all of Keystone’s graduation requirements, they will be awarded the Keystone High School Diploma.
 This credential has the same status and value as a diploma issued by any private or public high school in the U.S.

-To earn their Keystone High School Diplomas, students need to take at the minimum 5 credits with Keystone, including one in English, one in Math, one in Science, one in Social Studies, and additionally one credit of choice, core or elective.
-For more free math support, such as practice tests, check out this page.
+To earn their Keystone High School Diplomas, students need to take, at the minimum, 5 credits with Keystone, including one in English, one in Math, one in Science, one in Social Studies, and additionally one credit of choice, core or elective.
+For more free GED math support, such as practice tests, check out this page.

 The minimum requirement to graduate from Keystone with a diploma is 21 credits, but the students are encouraged to develop a 4-year learning plan and sign up for courses that will give them the best possible foundation for college and/or career.